Is it possible to be separated and living under one roof?

 How Does Australian Law Define Separated Under One Roof?

-The financial aspects of the relationship
+- The nature of the commitment of the relationship

 Separating the finances is important in showing relationship separation through a lack of financial interdependence.